-Likewise, agencies can learn from each other's best practices and enjoy cost savings by coming together to develop shared IT systems and applications.
-B6.
-Sir, it is important for me to highlight that productivity improvements, in the context of the Government also includes innovation.
-This is really at the heart of our productivity drive.

-- MOF introduced a Public Sector Innovation Framework in 2008 to encourage experimentation, test-bedding and capability building within ministries and statutory boards. - We are also seeking to enable productivity growth in the economy at large via partnerships with the Private Sector through the Co-Innovation Platform, and e-Government.
-I will again elaborate on these areas further in my speech.
+- B6.
+Sir/Madam, it is important for me to highlight that productivity improvements, in the context of the Government also includes innovation.
+This is at the heart of our productivity drive. - MOF introduced a Public Sector Innovation Framework in 2008 to encourage experimentation, test-bedding and capability building within ministries and statutory boards. - We are also seeking to enable productivity growth in the economy at large via partnerships with the Private Sector through the Co-Innovation Platform, and e-Government.
+I will elaborate on these areas further on in my speech.